Helen Nicoll

-Helen Nicoll (10 October 1937 – 30 September 2012) was an English author of children's books.
-She is best known for the Meg and Mog series.
-In total, she wrote 17 books.
-She worked with Jan Pienkowski (illustrator) for more than forty years on her books.
-In 1983, she founded an audiobook company called Cover to Cover.
-It was bought by BBC Worldwide in 2000.
+Helen Nicoll (10 October 1937 – 30 September 2012) was an English author of children's literature, best known for the Meg and Mog series.
+She wrote a total of 17 books and collaborated with illustrator Jan Pienkowski for more than forty years.
+In 1983, she founded the audiobook company Cover to Cover, which was acquired by BBC Worldwide in 2000.

 Biography

-She was educated at Blackwell and then Badminton School in Bristol.
-For a year she studied the violin at Dartington Hall in Devon.
+She was educated at Blackwell and later at Badminton School in Bristol.
+She then studied the violin for a year at Dartington Hall in Devon.

 Personal life

-Helen married Robert Kime, an interior designer and antique dealer, in 1970.
-They had a daughter and a son.
+Nicoll married Robert Kime, an interior designer and antique dealer, in 1970.
+They had two children.

-Nicholl died at her home in Wiltshire, England, 10 days before her 75th birthday.
+Nicoll died at her home in Wiltshire on 30 September 2012, aged 74.